 - *1 cup flour

 *Pecans, flour, and coconut oil are three outstanding ingredients for cannabinoid enhancement.
 Conveniently, we already have blog posts that explain how you can infuse cannabinoids into these three ingredients, as follows:

 - Pecans – add Micronized Delta 8 (Delta 8 Candied Pecans)

 - Flour – add kief to flour (Empower Your Flower)

 - Coconut Oil – add CBD (Sous Vide: CBD-Infusion Made Simpler)

 Remember, these are only suggestions; you are in control of the final result!

-- Peel and cube each apple, stirring the cut pieces into a mixing bowl containing the Apple Coating ingredients (brown sugar, pecans, flour, cinnamon, nutmeg, salt, lemon juice, and vanilla extract).
-Thoroughly toss the apple cubes so that they are fully coated.
-As you add each newly cubed apple, the dried mix will continue to be absorbed by the freshly cut apple cubes.
-(By the time you peel and cube the final apple, there should be just enough Apple Coating remaining to cover every apple cube with a glaze of sweet and spiced flavoring.)
+- Peel and cube each apple, stirring the cut pieces into a mixing bowl containing the Fruit Coating ingredients (brown sugar, pecans, flour, cinnamon, nutmeg, salt, lemon juice, and vanilla extract).
+Thoroughly toss the cubes so that they are fully coated.
+As you add more cubes, the dried mix will continue to be absorbed by the freshly cut apple cubes.
+(By the time you peel and cube the final apple, there should be just enough Apple Coating remaining to cover every cube with a glaze of sweet and spiced flavoring.)

-- Transfer the coated apples to a greased 9×13 dish and spread evenly.
+- Transfer the coated fruit mixture to a greased 9×13 dish and spread evenly.